 Upper Latheron Broch

-The broch is positioned on a rocky outcrop, and its ruins are covered in grass.
+The broch is positioned on a rocky outcrop and its mutilated ruins are covered in grass.
 There are a few courses of stone from the original outer wall face showing, and there are traces of outbuildings.

-Park in the small layby beside the broch just off the A9 and use the stile to access the field and the broch.
+Park in the small layby beside the broch just off the A9 and use the stile to access the field and the broch (see photo below).
 This is a farm, so there may be animals in the field.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown Copyright.
 All rights reserved.